Braidwood Library

 By 1907, the library contained 7000 books; admitted female members (though they could only borrow one book at a time); employed a female librarian; hosted debates, chess games, and choral classes; and held a Lipp grand piano, to be played ‘only by competent musicians’.
 Billiard tables and silent movies soon followed, and from 1914–18 the institute’s hall was given over – for free – to patriotic endeavours.

-Though forced to close its doors during the pandemic, the service still found a way to meet community needs, with intrepid librarians hand-delivering books around town.
+Though forced to close its doors during the pandemic, the service still found a way to meet community needs, with intrepid librarians hand-delivering books around town plus a ‘click-and-collect’ service at the Library itself.

 What’s on at the library at the moment that you’re enjoying being part of?